hunter-teacher-cert/currdev-work-BolandTech/01_Compare.md

-## Directions: Compare the curriculum for a CS class you currently/will/have recently taught with a pre-packaged curriculum for the same course (or a course with similar focus).
+## Compare the curriculum for a CS class you currently/will/have recently taught with a pre-packaged curriculum for the same course (or a course with similar focus).

 ### Currently Taugtht Course: PLTW Cybersecurity